Russlewisbo/markdown-cv/index.md

 # Russell Edward Lewis
 Associate Professor and Clinical Pharmacologist

-I am an Associate Professor of Infectious Diseases in the Department of Medical and Surgical Sciences as the University of Bologna and a clinical pharmacologist.
+I am an Associate Professor of Infectious Diseases in the Department of Molecular Medicine at the University of Padua and a clinical pharmacologist.
 I have over 20 years experience in laboratory and clinical research of antimicrobial and antifungal pharmacokinetic and pharmacodynamics in immunocompromised hosts.
-My current research focuses on the development of prognostic risk models and decision/dosing support tools for fungal infections and multidrug resistant bacteria.
+My current research focuses on the development and incorporation of prognostic risk models and decision/dosing support tools for fungal infections and multidrug resistant bacteria.

 <div id="webaddress">
-<a href="https://www.unibo.it/sitoweb/russeledward.lewis">UNIBO Webpage</a>
+<a href="https://www.medicinamolecolare.unipd.it/category/ruoli/personale-docente?key=7F6B3194E9D1AA6B33AE5DDA22979880">UNIPD Webpage</a>
 | <a href="http://russlewisid.com">Personal website</a>
 </div>
 <br>
-last updated: September 14, 2022
+last updated: February 9,2023

 ## Contact information

-(Office): UO Malattie Infettive, Pad.6 <br>
+(Office): via Gabelli 63, 35121 Padova <br>
-IRCCS- Policlinico S. Orsola-Malpighi <br>
-Alma Mater Studiorum Università di Bologna Via Massarenti, 9 <br>
-Bologna, Italy 40138 <br>
-Office: +39 051 214 3987 <br>
-russeledward.lewis@unibo.it <br>
+russelledward.lewis@unipd.it <br>

 (Home): Via Fortunato Venanzio, 60 <br>
 Treviso, Italy 31100 <br>